Tuesday, September 17, 2024

 · Am I consciously choosing the path of righteousness in my daily decisions, or have I strayed from it?

 · Do I trust that God sees my efforts and desires to live according to His will?
-Do I believe that He will guide me toward spiritual growth and fulfillment?
+Do I believe that He will guide me toward spiritual growth and fulfilment?

 · Am I willing to seek His grace to help me follow the path He has set for me, especially in areas where I struggle or feel weak?